 - You will need to give the Philips Hue app location permission if you haven’t done so already.

 - The next screen is your settings.
-You can select days of the week you want for the effect, the scene, and
+You can select days of the week you want for the effect, the scene, and the fade effect if you want that.

 - The last selection lets you turn the lights off at a designated time.
 For this tutorial, we actually recommend the Do Nothing option because we’re setting up the sunrise fade-out in a separate routine.
+However, you can have the lights turn off right at sunrise if you want an all-in-one routine and simply ignore the rest of the tutorial.
+Your choice!

 - Hit the check mark in the top right corner to finish out the sunset routine.